-Impact on the amount of provision for severance pay upon retirement (€) 31/12/2014 31/12/2013 Reduction in the discount rate of 1 % 6,012 4,656 Increase in the discount rate of 1 % -5,700 -4,421 Reduction in real income growth of 0.5 % -14,356 -11,444 Increase in real income growth of 0.5 % 15,650 12,469 Reduction of staff turnover of 10 % 5,994 6,214 Increase in staff turnover of 10 % -6,338 -5,916 Decrease in mortality of 10 % 1,961 857 Increase in mortality of 10 % -2,134 -892
+Impact on the amount of provision for severance pay upon retirement $(\in)$ 31/12/2014 31/12/2013 Reduction in the discount rate of 1 % 6,012 4,656 Increase in the discount rate of 1 % -5,700 -4,421 Reduction in real income growth of 0.5 % -14,356 -11,444 Increase in real income growth of 0.5 % 15,650 12,469 Reduction of staff turnover of 10 % 5,994 6,214 Increase in staff turnover of 10 % -6,338 -5,916 Decrease in mortality of 10 % 1,961 857 Increase in mortality of 10 % -2,134 -892

-^{}Also affects nominal income growth because the inflation assumption is affected by interest rates.
+\Also affects nominal income growth because the inflation assumption is affected by interest rates.

-21) Liabilities from operating activities
+21. Liabilities from operating activities

 Liabilities from reinsurance and co-insurance business comprise liabilities relating to premiums from outwards retrocession business and claims from inwards reinsurance business.

 Liabilities relate to amounts invoiced in the fourth quarter but falling due only in 2015.
-Compared to the previous year, liabilities for claims decreased as a result of the extraordinary increase in liabilities for claims in 2013 when the bulk of the increase in liabilities for claims related to liabilities due to the cedant Best Re relating to claim payments for the 2011 Thai floods.
-The settlement was then withheld due to insufficient claim information from the cedant.
+Compared to the previous year, liabilities for claims decreased as a result of the extraordinary increase in liabilities for claims in 2013 when the bulk of the increase in liabilities for claims related to liabilities due to the cedant Best Re relating to claim payments for the 2011 Thai rein floods.
+The settlement was then withheld due to insufficient of extraordinary rein floods.
+The settlement was then withheld due to insufficient of extraordinary rein floods.